MantasMiksys/algorithms/README.md

 # Algorithms
-Implementation of standard algorthms and data structures in C++
+Implementation of standard algorthms and data structures in C++.
+Based on Algorithms, Fourth Edition by Robert Sedgewick and Kevin Wayne.

 # Data structures